 Social media tools enable students to reach audiences far beyond the School environment.
 This translates into a greater level of responsibility and accountability for students.
 Students should be aware of what they post online.
 Their online contributions leave a digital footprint for all to see and a negative online reputation can have serious consequences in the future.
-Students must adhere to the 'Acceptable Use of Technology' guidelines when writing online.
+Students must adhere to the guidance outlined in the 'Student Online Safety' Policy when writing online.